 Please email Rebecca Goodale, the faculty director of Summer Book Arts, at email@example.com.

-- When registering for undergraduate academic credit, participants may choose to receive a grade or to audit the course.
+When registering for undergraduate/graduate academic credit, participants may choose to receive a grade or to audit the course.
 Auditing means that the participant is enrolled in the course for academic credit but will not receive a grade.

 Undergraduate course code: ART 342

-Graduate Academic Credit (3 graduate credits) Program Fee includes full workshop participation & graduate tuition, university fees, some course materials, and daily lunch.
-Participation in the September student exhibition and attendance at the September public lecture are required.
-In order to complete this course you must design and make an artist’s book inspired in some way by your week in the program.
-In addition to the artist’s book, each graduate student must also submit a research paper by September 5.
-The paper must explore a contemporary movement in Book Arts in relationship to the history of Book Arts.
-It is preferable that the research stems from the Summer Book Arts experience.
+Costs for participation include full workshop participation, graduate tuition, university fees, and some course materials.
+Participation in the September student exhibition and attendance at the September public lecture is required.
+In order to complete this course, you must design and make an artist’s book inspired in some way by your week in the program.

 Graduate course code: EPC 582